Today I’m asking if there is plastic in your tea?

 Plastic Free Tea Alternatives

-A cheery teapot (£24.95) with infuser basket so no need for additional tools or tea leaves floating in your tea.
+A cheery teapot* with a metal infuser basket.
+This means there’s no need for additional tools or tea leaves floating in your tea.
 This is the teapot I use and love it.